Natsu235/Gibbed.TinyTinaAoDK.Datamining/README.md

 All tools should be run while Tiny Tina's Assault on Dragon Keep is currently in the specified state.

 **Notice: There are some problems with how the game handle objects loading which results in items being only available on specific maps.
-To avoid this, you should always run those tools on the main menu when possible.**
+To avoid this, you should always run those tools on the main menu or in Flamerock Refuge.**

 - `DumpAssetLibraryManager`: main menu
 - `DumpBalance`: in-game